claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 Try inhere, or [finding-things.md in clare-tech](https://github.com/claresudbery/clare-tech/blob/master/organising/private/finding-things.md)

+## Where did I note down all my tinyurl links?

+Try [here](https://github.com/claresudbery/clare-tech/blob/master/organising/private/finding-things.md#tinyurls) or sign into tinyurl account and see stats in there.

 ## What's the name of that Japanese plastic instrument that works a little like a theramin?

 Otamatone.